MartinKarlsson1337/IoT-bike/README.md

 # Transmitting data
 Transmission of data is done through WiFi using the MQTT protocol.
 The data is sent to Adafruit whenever the button on the breadboard is pressed.
 I chose to use a button for this, because it is a clear way of saying that a bike ride has ended.

+The alternative to Wi-Fi could have been LoRaWAN.
+LoRaWAN needs less power to connect to the internet, and you don't need to connect to a specific Wi-Fi.
+Sounds great!
+However, I'm student on a limited budget and I didn't want to spend more money than I had to.
+So I chose Wi-Fi.
+I've realized that LoRaWAN would've been more suitable for this type of project.
 # Presenting data
 The last step in finalizing this project is to setup a dashboard in Adafruit.
 To do that, you can follow [this guide](https://learn.adafruit.com/adafruit-io-basics-dashboards).
 We only need to create three blocks, one for each feed.
 Like this:
 ![alt text](img/dashboard.png)

-Our data will be uploaded to Adafruit whenever we press the red button to end the bike ride.
+Our data will be uploaded to Adafruit whenever the red button is preseed to end the bike ride.
+You can only access the most recent data, so there's no history.
 Project: complete!
 # Final thoughts and design
 To use the device, simply attach it to your bike as described under section **Putting everything together**.
 Connect the device to power and start biking!
 When you return from your travels, press the button and wait for the LED to turn green.
 When the LED turns green, wait just a little bit longer and unplug the device from power.
 The data from your bike ride should now be available on your Adafruit account.